-You find yourself struggling with the delicate balance of not wanting to have the reputation of being the most expensive, but also want to be fairly compensated for your quality work and time.
+So, you finished dental school, joined or bought a practice and you’re sitting there saying to yourself, “what’s next?”
+The majority of dentists at some point in their career, have questions about how they should continue to grow.
+You find yourself struggling with the delicate balance of not wanting to have the reputation of being the most expensive, but also want to be fairly compensated for your quality work.
 The bigger question that follows this conscious train of thought is”

 What is dental credentialing?